-We plan three individual parent-teacher meetings per year, in October, February and June.
+We offer parents the opportunity to have three individual parent-teacher meetings per year, in October, February and June.
 During these meetings the progress of students is discussed.
-Following the initial meeting, a written student progress report will be provided before the second and third parent-teacher meeting.
+A written student progress report will be provided at the end of the year.
+During the year parents have access to Home Ladders, a parent portal of our tracking system Learning Ladder.
+Twice per term this portal is opened up to parents.
 If parents have concerns or questions, data and/ or assessments can be discussed with the classroom teacher at any time by making an appointment.

-SPECIAL EDUCATIONAL NEEDS (SEN)
+Special Educational Needs (SEN)